prose-im/prose-core-views/README.md

 The following namespaces are available for use:

 - `message:actions:view`: show the list of actions for a message (eg. user right-clicks on a message)
+- `message:reactions:view`: show the list of reactions that can be sent for message

 ## License